cover image - Zipes and Jalife’s Cardiac Electrophysiology: From Cell to Bedside, 9th Edition

 • Covers new technologies such as CRISPR, protein research, improved cardiac imaging, optical mapping, and wearable devices

-• Contains significant updates in the areas of molecular biology and genetics, iPSCs (induced pluripotent stem cells), embryonic stem cells, precision medicine, antiarrhythmic drug therapy, cardiac mapping with advanced techniques, and ablation technologies including stereotactic radioablation
+• Contains significant updates in the areas of iPSC-CMs (induced pluripotent stem cell-derived cardiomyocytes), embryonic stem cells, precision medicine, antiarrhythmic drug therapy, cardiac mapping with advanced techniques, and ablation technologies, including stereotactic radioablation and pulsed field ablation

-• Discusses extensive recent progress in the understanding, diagnosis, and management of arrhythmias, including new clinical insights on atrial fibrillation and stroke prevention, new advances in the understanding of ventricular arrythmias in genetic disease, and advances in implantable devises and infection management
+• Discusses extensive recent progress in the understanding, diagnosis, and management of arrhythmias, including new clinical insights on atrial fibrillation and stroke prevention, and new advances in the understanding of ventricular arrythmias in genetic disease

-• Features 1,000 high-quality photographs, anatomic and radiographic images, electrocardiograms, tables, algorithms, and more., with additional figures, tables, and videos online.
+• Offers superb visual guidance with 1,000 high-quality photographs, anatomic and radiographic images, electrocardiograms, tables, algorithms, and more, with additional figures, tables, and videos online

 • Part I: Structural and Molecular Bases of Ion Channel Function